paulovfcarvalho/paulovfcarvalho/README.md

 ### Hi there 👋

-I'm a Software QA Analyst working in São Paulo, Brazil.
+I'm a Software QA Analyst working in Sao Paulo, Brazil.

 ##